sourcegraph/codesearchguide.org/README.md

 This entire guide is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).

+To preview the site locally, install [docsite](https://github.com/sourcegraph/docsite) and run `docsite serve` in this directory.

 ## Inspirations

 Some super useful comprehensive guides to a certain topic: